-Thanks to the User Notes feature of User Insights and the WooCommerce module you can now add and share WooCommerce customer notes with your team.
-In this article we are going to see how to use the customer notes functionality to capture customer related info, as well as share some tips about how to improve your WooCommerce customer management and organization.
+Thanks to the User Notes feature of User Insights and the WooCommerce module, you can now add and share WooCommerce customer notes with your team.
+In this article, we will see how to use the customer notes functionality to capture customer-related info and share tips about improving your WooCommerce customer management and organization.

-Please note that since Users Insights works with registered WordPress users only, this feature will work only for your WooCommerce customers that have a registered WordPress account.
+Since Users Insights works with registered WordPress users only, this feature will work only for your WooCommerce customers with a registered WordPress account.

 Where can you find the customer notes?

-The first thing to do, once you install and activate Users Insights, is open the Users Insights plugin page in your WordPress dashboard and find a customer that you’d like to add a customer note to.
-You can do this either by just browsing through the WooCommerce customer list in the table of Users Insights, or you can use the Users Insights smart filters to search for a particular customer.
+Once you install and activate Users Insights, the first thing to do is open the Users Insights plugin page in your WordPress dashboard and find a customer to whom you’d like to add a customer note.
+You can do this by browsing through the WooCommerce customer list in the table of Users Insights, or you can use the Users Insights intelligent filters to search for a particular customer.

-Once you have located your customer from the list, go ahead and click on the customer’s username.
+Once you have located your customer from the list, click on the customer’s username.
 This will open the user profile page of Users Insights.
 This is a page where you have all the information about a particular customer that Users Insights has detected.
-This includes the default WordPress user data, WooCommerce billing data (country, city and region) and the WooCommerce activity (such as orders, reviews and coupons used).
+This includes the default WordPress user data, WooCommerce billing data (country, city, and region), and the WooCommerce activity (such as orders, reviews, and coupons used).

-On the right side of the user profile page you will find the User Notes section.
-This is where you can see all the notes for the customer as well as add new ones.
+You will find the User Notes section on the right side of the user profile page.
+This is where you can see all the notes for the customer and add new ones.

 Adding a WooCommerce customer note

-For this example, our customer has two existing notes and we are going to go ahead and add a new one.
+For this example, our customer has two existing notes, and we will go ahead and add a new one.
 Once we write the note in the customer note field and press the “Add Note” button, the new note will be added to the list of customer notes.

 The note will also include some info about its author and the date of its creation.
-The notes will be ordered in a chronological order, showing the newest notes on top.
-Each of the notes can be also deleted in case it is not relevant anymore.
-All customers notes are private, meaning thay are only available in the WordPress admin dashboard and are intended to be used for internal communication with your team members.
-They can be notes about shipping specifics, notes about details about the product that the customer has ordered, or sharing some specific information about the particular customer like: customer feedback, known customer preferences, notes about past communication with the customer etc.
+The notes will be ordered chronologically, with the newest notes on top.
+Each of the notes can also be deleted in case it is not relevant anymore.
+All customer notes are private, meaning they are only available in the WordPress admin dashboard and are intended to be used for internal communication with your team members.
+They can be notes about shipping specifics, notes about details about the product that the customer has ordered, or sharing some specific information about the particular customer like customer feedback, known customer preferences, notes about past communication with the customer, etc.

 Is the customer note ever visible to the user?